Sebastian Horsley: Art and writing

 Horsley, a self-described dandy, praised his chosen home of Soho in an article in 2006, though he had grown increasingly unhappy at what he saw as the decline of Soho as a centre of loose morals and bohemian bars, bemoaning the closure of haunts such as the Colony Room.
 Speaking following the death of the Colony Room's last proprietor Michael Wojas in June 2010, a week before his own death, he told The Independent: " The air used to be clean and the sex used to be dirty.
 Now it is the other way around.
 Soho has lost its heart."

 In September 2007, the Spectrum London gallery staged Hookers, Dealers, Tailors, a retrospective by Horsley.
 The show documented his diving in Australian shark-infested water and copiously ingesting deadly drugs.

-His memoir, Dandy in the Underworld, named after the T.Rex album of same name (Horsley counted Marc Bolan as one of his idols) was published in the UK by Sceptre in September 2007 and in the USA in March 2008 from Harper Perennial.
+His memoir, Dandy in the Underworld, named after the T.Rex album of same name (Horsley counted Marc Bolan as one of his idols) was published in the UK by Sceptre in September 2007 and in the US in March 2008 from Harper Perennial.

 A one-man play, Dandy in the Underworld, written and directed by Tim Fountain opened at the Soho Theatre in London on 15 June 2010, one day before Horsley's death.
 In the premier production the role of Horsley (the sole character in the play) was performed by Milo Twomey.

 Following his death, in 2012 many of his personal items were turned into relics and exhibited and sold at The Last Tuesday Society's Gallery Viktor Wynd Fine Art.
 The bulk of his wardrobe was given to the Museum of London by Rachel Garley, his partner and main beneficiary.

+In 2015, Horsley's younger brother, Jasun Horsley, published Seen and Not Seen: Confessions of a Movie Autist, for Zero Books, the last two chapters of which give an insider's view of Horsley's death, and challenge aspects of Horsley's memoir.